AsBuiltReport/AsBuiltReport.Rubrik.CDM/README.md

 # AsBuiltReport.Rubrik.CDM
-Repository for Rubrik As Built Report.
+Repository for Rubrik As Built Report